 What is a vegetarian diet?

 Once a fringy, unpopular notion dismissed by some as downright unhealthy, eating your vegetables is now a mainstream idea.
-If you're skipping meat entirely, you're in good company: More than 7 million Americans say they never eat red meat, poultry, or fish.
+If you're skipping meat entirely, you're in good company: According to a Gallup poll, 5 percent of Americans say they never eat red meat, poultry, or fish.
 Instead, they fill their plates with plant-based foods, from vegetables, legumes, and fruits to nuts and grains.

-In truth, there is no one vegetarian diet but many kinds, depending on the foods you pull out of the food pyramid -- and, more important, those you leave behind.
+In truth, there is no one vegetarian diet but many kinds, depending on the foods you choose -- and, more important, those you leave behind.
 Vegetarian types include these:

 - lacto-ovovegetarians, who include milk and eggs in their diet